TOP 5: Massachusetts town-by-town coronavirus numbers

 - West Stockbridge – 10; Cases in the last 14 days – Less than 5

-- Windsor – Less than 5; Cases in the last 14 days – 0
+- Windsor – 5; Cases in the last 14 days – Less than 5

 You can view in more detail, including how many people have been tested in each city town, on the Mass.gov website.